IfcOpenShell/IfcOpenShell/src/ifcopenshell-python/docs/ifcclash.rst

 3. `Clone the source code <https://github.com/IfcOpenShell/IfcOpenShell/tree/v0.8.0/src/ifcclash>`_.
 4. ``cd /path/to/IfcOpenShell/src/ifcclash``

-Here is a minimal example of how to use IfcPatch as a Python module or CLI
+Here is a minimal example of how to use IfcClash as a Python module or CLI
 utility:

 .. code-block:: console